Joint Preservation, Resurfacing and Replacement Fellowship

 Orthopaedic residents in their PGY-4 year (in most cases) and neurosurgical residents in their PGY-5 year (in most cases), as well as graduates of both programs, are encouraged to apply.

-The interview dates are Friday, February 11, 2022 and Friday, February 25, 2022.
+The interview dates are Thursday, January 25, 2024 and Thursday, February 8, 2024.
 Applicants selected to interview will be contacted well in advance.
 The fellow must have completed his/her orthopaedic training.
 The fellow is a member of the orthopaedic surgery faculty at Washington University School of Medicine with an appointment as an Instructor.
 All fellows within orthopaedic surgery must be eligible for work within the United States as well as a permanent Missouri medical license, BNDD and DEA.
 For questions regarding eligibility for a permanent Missouri medical license, please contact the Missouri Board of Registration for the Healing Arts at (573) 751-0098 prior to making application.

 For more information on the fellowship, please contact (via email preferred):